LCAV/audioROS/experiments/2020_11_23_wall2/PROTOCOL.md

 ## Notes

 <!-- quick and dirty notes, to be written out later -->
+- this experiment was done with the super long motors, for which there is an error in linear motion (going and coming back leads to a few milimeters shift with respect to starting position).
 - These are new experiments with fewer thrust experiments
 - 40 and 50 cm: corrupted, because stopped working at motors_360_40 (motors stopped and from then on no more buzzer deck)
 - started again at 60 cm